Posts

 Our first set of live events are already on our events calendar.
 Learn more about the series and register today.

-Currently, we see organizations rapidly moving file services and storage into cloud-based solutions as more marketing, sales, and line of business applications switch to Software-as-a-Service (“SaaS”) solutions.
+Currently, we see organizations rapidly moving file services and storage into cloud-based solutions as more marketing, sales, and line of business applications switch to Software-as-a-Service (“SaaS”) or SaaSOps solutions.
 Often, this leaves you with a small set of business applications running on-premise.

 What do you do with applications and services left on-premise when most of your systems have moved, or will be moving, to the cloud?